Real Estate Referral Fees & How They Work (+ Free Template & Calculator)

 Real Estate Referral Fee Statistics

-- 68% of homesellers found their real estate agent through a referral.
+- 41% of homebuyers found their real estate agent was through a referral

 Pipedrive’s visual pipeline

-Make sure that you’re using the right tools to support your referral generation strategy instead of leaving it up to change.
-For example, using the right real estate email marketing tool and customer relationship manager (CRM) can make the process of following up on past clients and asking for referrals automatic and stress-free.
+Agents should implement the right tools to keep track of incoming and outgoing referral leads.
+Using the right real estate email marketing tool and CRM can make the process of following up on past clients and asking for referrals automatic and stress-free.
 In fact, Pipedrive uses a visual pipeline, so you can always see where your leads are in the sales process and keep your past and current clients up to date.
 You can even try Pipedrive for free.

 Bottom Line

-The concept of referral fees for realtors is a great way to generate additional income while providing a valuable service to your clients.
+Realtor referral fees are a valuable opportunity for agents to expand their network and generate additional income.
+By understanding referral fees, real estate agents can better leverage these opportunities to grow their business and service to their clients.
 Although there are pros and cons to realtor referrals, when you approach them with the right expectations and utilize the steps above, they can become a win-win for everyone involved.